muratk5n/thirdwave/en/README.md

 With the "emotional brain" concept I dont mean a person "getting excited", and "in the heat of the moment" fail to make rational decisions.
-No... even when a person is silently sitting, with no external stimuli or visible disturbances, they are mostly deciding emotionally (culturally).
+No... even when a person is silently sitting with no external stimuli or visible disturbances, they are mostly deciding emotionally (culturally).
 Unless one is concious of it, it is extremely hard to cancel out that stuff, the emotional will almost